 The scenario represented in the main user interface (Volume Settings, Timing Settings window, etc) is the active scenario.
 To activate a scenario, click the activate button.
 Once selected, the active button is displayed for the currently active scenario.

 Duplicate Scenario

-The duplicate Scenario command allows the user to duplicate the entire selected scenario and create a new scenario.
+To duplicate a scenario, click button.
+This action allows the user to duplicate the entire selected scenario and create a new scenario.

 Copy Data from Scenario